TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

          table

    Data type
-         tablename
+         string

    Description
-         The table to edit.
+         The name of the table to edit.

-         Notice: The ultimate lsit of fields allowed to be edited for the table is defined in TCA with the key ["feInterface"]["fe\_admin\_fieldList"] for each table in question.
+         **Note:** The ultimate list of fields allowed to be edited for the table is defined in TCA with the key ["feInterface"]["fe\_admin\_fieldList"] for each table in question.
 For an example, see the table definition for fe\_users which is a good example.